” You an appraiser? ” the ball capped man, leaning against a pickup, asks me as I stand in the street and take a photo of a house for sale.

-This Cacao Museo is located north of the Parque Colon, in Santo Domingo, and it surprises to see all the products that are made with cacao beans.
+This Cacao Museo is located north of the Parque Colon, in Santo Domingo, and it surprises to see all the products that are made with cacao beans as the base ingredient.

-Business is slow at the museo this afternoon, but reading the health benefits of unprocessed cocoa is prompting to send me to a health foods store when I get back to New Mexico, right after I get my healthy bottle of rum at the neighborhood liquor store..
+Business is slow at the museo this afternoon, but reading the health benefits of unprocessed cocoa is going to send me to a health foods store when I get back to New Mexico, right after I get my healthy bottle of rum at my neighborhood liquor store..

-My bar of chocolate goes down quickly but when I leave the museo, but I can still taste the bar all the way back to my guesthouse.
+My bar of chocolate goes down sweetly and when I leave the museo, I can still taste the chocolate all the way back to my guesthouse.

 Chocolate,as ancient Aztecs believed, does keep Doctors away.

 Even back in pre- history, people were afraid of their health care providers, and fear of going to the dentist has always been universal.